 Your First Build Will Absolutely Suck

 With Path of Exile having a big content update announcement next week, I knew I had to experience the game first-hand.
 It’s a way to familiarize myself with the features and mechanics prior to doing coverage on the update.
 As a long-time ARPG player, I thought I could easily handle it.
 Little did I know that the learning curve and all the game’s mechanics would shock me to the core.
-The first time that happened was the moment I opened my character’s skill tree.
+The first time that happened was the moment I opened my character’s skill tree (seen above).

 The Mechanics And Content Will Surprise You

-Maps also come in various tiers and environment types and feature some brutal boss fights such as The Shaper or Uber Elder.
+Maps also come in various tiers and environment types featuring some brutal boss fights such as The Shaper or Uber Elder.
 I was even told by many players that, though they’ve been playing for years or have logged in thousands of hours, they still haven’t beaten these bosses.
 That video you see above is for the Uber Elder fight, by the way, where you end up facing off against two endgame bosses.

 Items Will Make You Slap Your Forehead